GalaxyGate/guides/docs/hosting/discord/python.md

 [Service]
 WorkingDirectory=/home/my_username/my_bot_name
+# This is where your bot's code lies
+User=my_username
-User=my_username # It's discouraged to run your bot as root ExecStart=/bin/bash -c "source venv/bin/activate && python bot.py" # Activate the virtual env and start the bot within it Restart=always # Restarts the bot regardless of exit code
+# It's discouraged to run your bot as root
+ExecStart=/bin/bash -c "source venv/bin/activate && python bot.py"
+# Activate the virtual env and start the bot within it
+Restart=always
+# Restarts the bot regardless of exit code

 [Install]
 WantedBy=multi-user.target